 Significant building damage can be expected in the Queenstown Lakes District.
 Damage in other parts of Otago will be irregularly distributed depending on the land forms and the built environment.

 If you would like to know more, there are a series of short presentations by scientists who have been researching the Alpine Fault and the impacts of the next rupture. https://www.youtube.com/@EMSouthland

 What will happen to the earth during the earthquake?

 The effects will be amplified in South Island mountainous regions and high country where enormous damage can occur to peaks and ridges.
 Countless landslides can be expected of all sizes.
 In areas where the magnitude is plus or minus 9, many tens of millions of cubic metres of rock and scree may collapse from slopes.

-Damaging aftershocks are likely to continue for several weeks afterwards and the event will have disastrous consequences across many regions.
-Less intense shaking will continue for months.
-Liquefaction and widespread ground damage will occur.
+Damaging aftershocks are likely to continue for several weeks afterwards, and the event will have disastrous consequences across many regions.
+Less intense shaking from aftershocks will continue for months.
+There will be liquefaction and widespread ground damage.

 What will happen to the rivers and lakes?

 Landslide dams with breakout flash flooding are very likely.
 Aggradation will deposit high sediment volumes in riverbeds lasting for many months.
 Huge sediment and gravel deposits will have downstream effects for years.
 Areas such as the Shotover River may be radically transformed.